mh8974/n8n-mcp-server/README.md

 ### Cline (VS Code)

-1. Build the server locally (follow Installation steps above)
+1. Install the server (follow Installation steps above)
 2. Open VS Code
 3. Open the Cline extension from the left sidebar
 4. Click the 'MCP Servers' icon at the top of the pane